 Carter Center Programs & Services

-The Carter Center for Brain Research in Holoprosencephaly and Related Malformations at Kennedy Krieger Institute offers a wide variety of programs and services for both patients and medical professionals.
+The Carter Center for Brain Research in Holoprosencephaly (HPE) and Related Malformations at Kennedy Krieger Institute offers a wide variety of programs and services for both patients and medical professionals.
 Read below for more information about current programs and services offered through the center.

 - Constructing a clearer definition of HPE diagnosis and progression.